digital-natives/microsoft-translator-vscode-ext/README.md

 ### Selection

 Select the text that you want to translate.
-Click right and execute `Translate to 2nd language` command.
+Click right and execute `Translate to secondary language` command.
 > Tip: Use the shortcut `Ctrl+Shift+t` to translate the selected text.

 ## Language code table